-It is hard to say how big the pond will be.
-But for this example, say that the pond is roughly a foot and a half deep, twenty-five feet wide and a hundred feet long.
-That's 1.5' TALL x 25' WIDE x 1oo' LONG = 3,75o Square Feet x 7.48 Gallons per Square Foot = 28,o5o Gallons.
-So we’d need roughly 25,o5o gallons to fill it up and an estimated 35o-7oo gallons of water a day to keep it up.
+It is hard to say how big the pond will be; especially because of the proposed island.
+But for this example, say that the pond is roughly a foot and a half deep, fifty feet wide and a hundred feet long.
+That's 1.5' TALL x 5o' WIDE x 1oo' LONG = 7,5oo Square Feet x 7.48 Gallons per Square Foot = 56,1oo Gallons.
+So we’d need roughly 56,1oo gallons to fill it up and an estimated 7oo-1,4oo gallons of water a day to keep it up.
 But we wouldn’t ever need any landscaping water.

 That sounds like a lot of water to use!
-But it'd actually take less water to fill this pond than it would take to fill a large swimming pool.
-And the daily maintenance would require the equivalent of about the same amount of water used daily by 4-8 people indoors within the USA.
+But it'd actually take just a little more water to fill this pond than it would take to fill a large swimming pool.
+And the daily maintenance would require the equivalent of about the same amount of water used daily by ten people indoors within the USA.
 The USGS estimates each person uses about 8o-1oo gallons of water per day, for indoor home uses.

 So think of it this way: the pond might use a lot of water, but it will benefit any resident of Pioneertown that wants to take advantage of it.
-There are easily 4-8 tourists staying in town every day and the water they use, the same amount we'd need for a pond, doesn't benefit Pioneertown in the least.
+There are easily ten tourists staying in town every day and the water they use, the same amount we'd need for a pond, doesn't benefit Pioneertown with the exception of whoever is hosting the tourists.
 Similarly, the next two houses that are built or become occupied in Pioneertown will easily consume more water daily than P4 will need to supply this pond.

 RIDES TO & FROM MANE STREET: